 That's when Eliza told us about the secret world of wacky and unusual heirloom foods most people don’t know about, unless you grow them yourself.

-So we agreed to start by turning the far backyard, bordering a quarter-acre of forest, into a food growing space.
+We turned the far backyard, bordering a quarter-acre of forest, into a food growing space.

 It didn't take long before we were hooked — and within three years, we'd turned a full half-acre of our property into our edible food forest.
-Today, we have fruit trees, nut trees, herbs, veggies, and even fungi that we've integrated into a beautiful landscape.
+Today, we have fruit trees, nut trees, herbs, veggies and even fungi that we've integrated into a beautiful landscape.

-During the warm-weather months, we grow grapes, peaches, blackberries, blueberries, raspberries, potatoes, corn, tomatillos, and, of course, ground cherries.
-We also produce some more interesting varieties, like cape gooseberries, Native American corn in all colors, and garden huckleberries, which make for great pies.
+During the warm-weather months, we grow grapes, peaches, blackberries, blueberries, raspberries, potatoes, corn, tomatillos and, of course, ground cherries.
+We also produce some more interesting varieties, like cape gooseberries, Native American corn in all colors and garden huckleberries, which make for great pies.

 In the colder months our production decreases a bit, but we still grow lettuce, kale, arugula, cilantro, spinach and carrots under hoop houses, which are light frames covered in plastic that we can build in a couple of minutes.